-Yogyakarta offers a wide range of beaches to choose from, but Timang Beach stands out at its own.
-Located on Gunung Kidul regency, it is around 50 km from central Yogyakarta (3 hours).
-It’s one of the Java Island’s southern beaches, borders to the Indian Ocean.
+Yogyakarta offers a wide range of beaches to choose from, but Timang Beach stands out on its own.
+Located in Gunung Kidul, the beach is around 50 km away from central Yogyakarta.
+It near takes 3 hours from downtown.
+It’s one of Java Island’s southern beaches, which borders the Indian Ocean.

-Like any typical beach facing Indian ocean, Timang beach harbors steep cliffs as well as deep blue water with harsh waves.
+Like any typical beach facing the Indian Ocean, Timang beach harbors steep cliffs, deep blue water, and harsh waves.
 What makes Timang Beach popular among other beaches is ironically not because of its nature.
-But rather, it is because the local residents inhabiting the villages nearby.
+But rather, it is because of the local residents inhabiting the villages nearby.

-Timang Beach has become famous at first because of the local-made cable car or gondola.
-Originally made for a sole purpose of fishing lobsters, it is technically not a cable car.
-It is a wooden open box, hanged above the ocean by nylon ropes.
-It connects the mainland and the small island of Timang.
+Timang Beach has become famous at first because of the locally-made cable car or gondola.
+It was originally made for the sole purpose of fishing lobsters, and technically not a cable car.
+It is a narrow wooden open box, hung above the ocean by nylon ropes.
+And connecting the mainland and the small island.

-As tourists cross over to Timang Island, they will be greeted with the harsh sea waves that can reach the gondola.
-Gondola riders will have to prepare the overcoming fears that follow.
+As tourists cross over to Timang Island, the harsh sea waves will greet the guests.
+Sometimes the sea water even can reach the gondola.
+Gondola riders will have to prepare for the overcoming fears that follow.
 The Gondola will also swing a little when the sea wind hits.
-The journey for those 100 meters ride is truly for those seeking adrenaline rush.
+The journey for those 100 meters rides is truly for those seeking an adrenaline rush.

 The suspension bridge spans around 120 meters.
 It is newly made, only built shortly after the gondola became popular.
 Like the gondola, it connects the beach and the little island of Timang.
 It provides an alternative for visitors to reach the island, but with no less amount of challenge.

 This bridge is considered another extreme ride of Timang Beach.
 Many are curious to cross the bridge, but few have crossed it successfully.
-It’s understandable since, on hindsight, it looks dubious and vulnerable.
-The bridge is made solely from ropes and woods.
+It’s understandable since, in hindsight, it looks dubious and vulnerable.
+The bridge is made solely from ropes and wood.
 It gets terrifyingly shaky when the wind blows.

-Anticipate the splashing waves despite it is 12 meters high above the sea level, and prepare to get wet.
-It is another test for bravery and clearly not for those with a faint of heart.
+Anticipate the splashing waves despite it being 12 meters high above sea level, and prepare to get wet.
+It is another test for bravery and clearly not for those with a faint heart.

-The visitors can calm their heartbeat here while enjoying the beautiful 360° view of the open sea.
+Here, riders can calm their heartbeat while enjoying the beautiful 360° view of the open sea.
 There are also several nice spots to take pictures.

-For visitors having the reluctance for the extreme rides, fear not, as the Timang Beach have other things to offer too.
+Having reluctance for the extreme rides? fear not, as Timang Beach has other things to offer too.
 Yes, it is the beach itself, with the white sand, Pandan trees, and the green moss covering the corals.
-The perks of an undeveloped beach, that it is still natural with no human intervention.
+The perk of an undeveloped beach is that it is still natural with no human intervention.

 And so is Timang Beach, its beauty is still untouched.
 The sandy part of the beach is small since, for the most part, the beach consists of steep rocks directly adjacent to the sea.
 But the non-sandy part of the beach by any means is no less beautiful.

-Here visitors will witness the blue ocean with strong waves that broke out between the rocks.
-It is a wonder to contemplate on how these waves slowly build the rock formations on this beach over time.
+Here visitors could witness the blue ocean with strong waves that broke out between the rocks.
+It is a wonder to contemplate how these waves slowly build the rock formations on this beach over time.

 The fresh lobster is something visitors should not miss during a visit to Timang Beach.
-Lobsters of Timang Beach are popular for their freshness and good quality.
-For 2 pound of lobster, quite enough to feed 2 to 3 people.
-It cost only Rp 250.000 - 350.000, a small price for a fresh sweet-savory seafood dish.
+The lobsters here are popular for their freshness and good quality.
+A 2 pounds of lobster, is quite enough to feed 2 to 3 people.
+It cost only Rp250.000 – Rp350.000, a small price for a fresh sweet-savory seafood dish.

-All of the preparation and cooking the lobster right on the spot.
-Along with an additional plate of steam rice and raw veggie with traditional chips.
-A must try culinary experience to taste a fresh seafood combined with the local dish.
+All of the preparation and cooking processes are done right on the spot.
+Along with an additional plate of steamed rice and raw veggie with traditional chips.
+A must-try culinary experience to taste fresh seafood combined with the local dish.

 Timang Beach Opening Hours